medford-group/bdqm-vip/lectures/04_Running_DFT_On_PACE.md

 The PBS Queue system is a program that monitors user requests for computing time and allocates computing time based on resources available, the size of the request, how much the user has asked for in the past, ect...
 There is a semi-sophisticated alogrithim that controls how the resources are allocated.

 ### Inspecting The Queue
 In a supercomputing cluster, there are subsets of compute nodes known as "queues."
 These are a set ofnodes that all accept jobs from the same line or "queue" of jobs.
-We have access to the `coc-ice` queue.
+We have access to the `pace-ice` queue.
 To view what is in that queue we will run:

 ```
-qstat ice
+qstat pace-ice
 ```

 This shows all the jobs in that queue at the moment.
 We can check the overall status of this queue with:

 ```
-pace-check-queue ice
+pace-check-queue pace-ice
 ```

 Each line is a compute node (a rack computer sitting somewhere on campus.)
 The hostname is the internal address of this node, the tasks/np is how many of it's cores are being used, ect...